Who needs a license? Self-driving cars coming our way

 "My mental model of trust in technology is a Windows blue screen of death.
 That's how much faith I have in PCs and computer systems," said Bryan Reimer, a research scientist at Massachusetts Institute of Technology's AgeLab.

-Reimer, whose group studies human behavior in relation to transportation safety and has worked with BMW, Ford and Toyota, said people are terrible overseers of highly autonomous systems and a car that helps drivers rather than replaces them would be a better model.
+Reimer, whose group studies human behaviour in relation to transportation safety and has worked with BMW (BMWG.DE), Ford and Toyota, said people are terrible overseers of highly autonomous systems and a car that helps drivers rather than replaces them would be a better model.

 J.D.
 Power and Associates found 37 percent of U.S. consumers it surveyed in March were interested in autonomous driving technology, but only 20 percent definitely or probably would buy it at an estimated price of $3,000.
 Consulting firm Accenture said last year that almost half of U.S. and British consumers it polled would be comfortable in a self-driving car.